 Parameter Description Source Port Allows multiple ports to be mirrored.
-These ports are the sources of the packets to be duplicated and forwarded to the Target port.
+These ports are the sources of the packets to be duplicated and

-None Selecting this option prevents any packets from either being received or transmitted.
+0 1 None Selecting this option prevents any packets from either being received or transmitted.
 Ingress Selecting this option mirrors only received packets.
 Egress Selecting this option mirrors only transmitted packets.
 Both Selecting this option mirrors both received and transmitted packets.
 Target Port This port is where information will be duplicated and sent for capture and network analysis.
 Status Toggle between Enabled and Disabled .